 “Yea, I would that ye would come forth and harden not your hearts any longer; for behold, now is the time and the day of your salvation; and therefore, if ye will repent and harden not your hearts, immediately shall the great plan of redemption be brought about unto you.”
 (Book of Mormon, Alma 34:31)

-For insight concerning our sacred and eternal relationship with animals, please see:
+For additional insight concerning our sacred and eternal relationship with animals, please see:

 “Animals and the Afterlife,” by President Joseph Fielding Smith, LDS General Conference Address, October 1928; and,

 “The Gospel and Animals,” by Gerald E. Jones, Ensign Magazine, August 1972.

 Click HERE to Return to the Edgar Family Home Page.